 Explore the Apple TV App

 To get started, open the TV app: On your Apple TV, select the TV app from your Home screen or press on your Siri Remote.
-On your iPhone or iPad, tap the TV app on your Home screen.1
+On your iPhone, iPad, or iPod touch, tap the TV app on your Home screen.1

-To find the content you want, use these four tabs in the TV app:
+To find the content you want, use these four tabs in the Apple TV App:

 This tab has two sections: The Up Next2 section displays your current shows and movies, while the one below features recommendations for new content across your apps, curated by our experts.
 The content you see in Watch Now is instantly playable,3 because Watch Now filters by free content, plus your subscriptions, purchases, and rentals.
 In the United States, you can also browse live news channels and special events.

 To find a list of all shows and movies that you purchased or rented in the iTunes Store, open the Library tab and select TV Shows or Movies.
 On your iPhone and iPad, the Library tab also shows your recent purchases and any home videos that you transferred to your device.
 To see more of your recently purchased content, tap See All.

 Use the Store tab to install apps that support the TV app, like ones you can subscribe to individually and ones that work with your cable or satellite TV subscription.
 And, if your pay TV provider supports Single sign-on, you just sign in once to enjoy instant access to supported apps included with your pay TV subscription.
 You can also browse the latest TV shows and movies from iTunes.